 Guy continued to assume senior fundraising and administrative positions in the non-profit sector, culminating in his appointment in 1995 as Director of Development at the University of Alberta.
-In this position, he led institutional fundraising initiatives and served as the Chief Operating Officer for the It Makes Sense fundraising campaign.
-At the time of launch in 1996, the campaign had a goal of $144.65 million, making it the fourth largest capital campaign in Canadian history.
-This campaign concluded in 1999 successfully raising over $190 million.
+He led institutional fundraising initiatives and served as the Chief Operating Officer for the ‘It Makes Sense’ fundraising campaign in 1996.
+The campaign’s goal of $144.65 million made it the fourth largest capital campaign in Canadian history.
+The campaign concluded successfully in 1999, raising over $190 million.

-In 1999, Guy was appointed to the Southern Alberta Institute of Technology (SAIT) as the Vice President of External Relations and Chief Development Officer, positions he held until his departure in July, 2010.
-As the founding Vice President of External Relations at the institute, Guy was a chief architect of SAIT’s $80 million Invest in Technology fundraising campaign, the largest campaign in SAIT’s history and the largest for any technical institute in Canada.
-This campaign concluded on June 30, 2005, and raised over 83 million dollars.
-Guy served as the Chief Development Officer at SAIT, responsible for their current $75 million Promising Futures campaign, a brick-and-mortar campaign to raise funds for the new Trade and Technology Complex.
-During Guy’s tenure at SAIT Polytechnic, the institution attracted the largest and second largest gifts made by individuals to a Canadian College or Polytechnical institute in Canadian history (CDN $15 million and CDN $10 million respectfully).
+In 1999, Guy was appointed to the Southern Alberta Institute of Technology (SAIT) as Vice President of External Relations and Chief Development Officer, positions he held until his departure in July, 2010.
+As the founding VP External, Guy was a chief architect of SAIT’s $80 million ‘Invest in Technology’ fundraising campaign, the largest campaign in SAIT’s history and the largest for any technical institute in Canada.
+This campaign concluded successfully on June 30, 2005, and raising over $83 million.
+Guy was also responsible for SAIT’s current $75 million ‘Promising Futures’ campaign, a bricks-and-mortar campaign to raise funds for the new Trade and Technology Complex.
+During Guy’s tenure, SAIT attracted the largest and second largest gifts ($15 million and $10 million) made by individuals to a Canadian College or Polytechnic institute in Canadian history.